-As a family dentist in Longmont, our team at Twin Peaks Dental & Orthodontics want every patient to enjoy the very best oral health possible.
+As a family dentist in Longmont, our team at Twin Peaks Family & Cosmetic Dentistry wants every patient to enjoy the very best oral health possible.
 While it can be easy to take your oral health for granted until a toothache or dental emergency brings you into our Longmont dentist office, a growing amount of research has found compelling links between our oral and overall health.
 Studies have found that individuals suffering from dental decay and disease have a significantly higher risk of developing a range of chronic health conditions that include cardiovascular disease, diabetes, obesity, dementia, stroke, arthritis and oral cancer.
 While researchers remain uncertain about what exactly links these oral and systemic health conditions, the need to protect our oral health has become perfectly clear.

 To enjoy a lifetime of quality oral health, it's vital that every patient practice quality oral hygiene at home by following these steps: